mars-protocol/contracts/integration-tests/README.md

-# Mars integration tests
+# Mars Integration Tests

-Contains integration tests for outposts contracts
+Contains integration tests for Mars Red Bank and auxiliary contracts.

+## License

+Contents of this crate are open source under [GNU General Public License v3](../LICENSE) or later.